 Mike Randall (email@example.com) has been involved in Catholic education for most of his life.
 He attended Catholic schools for 16 years and sent all three of his children to Catholic grade school and high school.
 Mike has worked in Catholic schools for over 20 years in the areas of development and marketing.
 He is committed to ensuring that Faithful Shepherd has the resources necessary to achieve academic excellence as well as providing a Catholic education for all who seek one, regardless of ability to pay.
-Mike enjoys spending time with his family, keeping active so he can continue to play basketball once a week, and reading.
-He says that Faithful Shepherd Catholic School is the most welcoming community he has ever experienced.

 The Board of Directors serves as the governing body for Faithful Shepherd.
 It is comprised of current and former parent volunteers who actively represent the mission and vision of our school in service to our community.
 Their contribution of their time and gifts helps propel Faithful Shepherd forward to achieve ongoing success.

 The formation, duties, and responsibilities are in accordance to the Bylaws of Faithful Shepherd and include responsibility for the Catholicity of the school, spiritual formation, long-range planning, fiscal development, and approval of policies.
 For more information please download our Board Policy Manual.

 Articles of Incorporation of Faithful Shepherd Catholic School

 The FSCS Board of Directors has several sub-committees.
 If you would like to volunteer for a committee please contact Catherine Butel at 651-406-4747 or firstname.lastname@example.org